ReticentFacade/secretKeyper/README.md

 # Contributing

 I appreciate your interest in contributing to secretKeyper.
-Whether you're a developer, designer, or just a user with feedback, there are many ways to get involved and help us improve this project.
+There are many ways to get involved and help improve this project.

 ### Ways to Contribute